 Takanari started playing the double bass in the wind orchestra at the age of 13 during his school days and played in various Ensembles with a great deal of passion, and when he was 17 he decided that he would become a professional musician.

-Since 2013 he has been principal bass player of the Göttingen Symphony Orchestra, which won an Echo Klassik Award in Hamburg in 2017.
-He has also collaborated as principal bass in the Swedish O/Modernt Chamber Orchestra, Beethoven Orchestra Bonn, Giessen State Theater Philharmonic Orchestra, Orchestre de la Suisse Romande, Orchestre Philharmonique de Luxembourg, Mozarteum Orchestra Salzburg, Royal Northern Sinfonia and Royal Philharmonic Orchestra in London.
+He has also collaborated as principal bass in the Swedish O/Modernt Chamber Orchestra, Mozarteum Orchestra Salzburg, Beethoven Orchestra Bonn, Giessen State Theater Philharmonic Orchestra, Orchestre de la Suisse Romande, Orchestre Philharmonique de Luxembourg, Royal Northern Sinfonia and Royal Philharmonic Orchestra in London.

 Takanari Koyama won the First Prize at the Music Academy Competition for Strings in Vienna in 2013 and the Third Prize at the International Double Bass Competition in Wroclaw in 2014 and many of other national and international competitions.

-As a soloist, Takanari has performed in countries including Germany, Austria, France, Russia and Japan.
+As a soloist, Takanari has performed such as concertos of Bottesini, Koussevitzky, Dittersdorf, Sperger as well as Rococo variations of Tchaikovsky with the numerous orchestras in countries including Germany, Austria, France and in Russia.
 He has given masterclasses in Austria, in Germany, in Russia and in Japan.

 Since 2017 Takanari Koyama has been teaching at the Mozarteum University in Salzburg.